 For over 7,200 West Virginian children in foster care, enjoying holiday traditions with family may not be possible, and making plans for the future may be difficult.
 Children who find themselves in foster care have often been removed from their parents because they have experienced abuse or neglect and it is unsafe to remain in their homes.
 Their families are going through a crisis, and foster care is a safe place that gives each child and their family an opportunity to resolve conflicts or disruptions.
 It also offers families an opportunity to learn healthy skills so they can safely reunite.
 The COVID-19 pandemic further complicates the current holiday season.
 Continue reading to learn more about how you can help children during the holidays!

-It takes help from caring and supportive communities to strengthen families and build resilience in children and adults who have experienced trauma.
+It takes help from caring and supportive people and communities to strengthen families and build resilience in children and adults who have experienced trauma.
 You can give the gift of family to a child or teen in foster care during the holidays and throughout the year in several different ways:

 Foster a Child or Teen